agsb/milliForth-RiscV/docs/Notes.md

     The convention for R32* ISA for interrupts, keeps ra, t0-t2, a0-a5 and the gcc __attribute__((interrupt)) keeps which are used inside.

-    The convention for R32* linux ecalls uses a0, a1, a2, a7 registers.
+    The convention for R32* linux ecalls read and writes, uses a0, a1, a2, a7 registers.

-    Then best registers to use are s2-s11 and t3-t6.
+    Then best registers to use are s2-s11 and t3-t6 ?

     All code must be align to CELL size, also the dictionary headers.

     6. The jal and jalr, save PC+4 in register ra, does only ONE level of call, more levels must save the register ra elsewhere and load it at ret.

     7. the ELF format leaves for linux system define the real SP address stack, better use it for save RA inside deep nested routines.

-    8. The RiscV compressed instructions allow X8 to X15, as S0, S1, A0-A5, and
+    8. The RiscV compressed instructions allow X8 to X15,
-    system ecalls uses A0, A1, A2 and A7.
+        as S0, S1, A0-A5, and system ecalls uses A0, A1, A2 and A7.
         The _putc and _getc uses A3 as argument.

-    9. The milliForth use S0 as pointer for user structure, S1 to hold the instruction pointer IPT, and two groups of registers.
+    9. The milliForth use S10 as pointer for user structure, S11 to hold the instruction pointer IPT, and two groups of registers.
 A upper group A0, A1, A2, A7 for routines without ecalls and a lower group A3, A4, A5, A6 for generic routines with ecalls.

 ## For Heaps